General | Profiles | Outputs | Projects | Ethics

 Q. If I do nothing on my profile what will show on the university Website?

-A. A greyed out silhouette picture with basic staff directory information: name, phone and email and any outputs or projects that have been entered into the system (from ePrints, legacy projects held at Napier, from an existing Napier research database or from a CV provided to RIO).
+A. A greyed out silhouette picture with basic staff directory information: name, phone and email and any outputs or projects that have been entered into the system.

 Q. How do I get my LinkedIn account to connect to my external web profile?